elor/tuvero/doc/reference/ui/listclickcontroller.md

 # scripts/ui/listclickcontroller.js

-on a list element click, runs the callback function
+on a list element click, runs the callback function.
+Can handle other events as well

 * Author: Erik E. Lorenz
 * Mail: <erik.e.lorenz@gmail.com>